 In addition to the content being crafted at appropriate age levels, each curriculum topic is accompanied by specific educational objectives to guide the learning process.
 These objectives outline the key concepts and skills youth are expected to master following their participation in the appropriate level of the program.

-The online program includes three components for each topic (food safety, animal well-being, and character development): 1) knowledge builder, 2) skills lab and 3) quiz for each content topic, and are designed specifically for each age group.
+The online program includes three components for each topic (food safety, animal well-being, and character development): 1) knowledge builder, 2) skills lab and 3) quiz, and are designed specifically for each age group.
 To fulfill their year of training, youth must complete and pass a quiz for food safety, animal well-being and life skills.

 The knowledge builder allows students to learn new information in an engaging, age-appropriate and interactive format.
 Students can read content, watch videos, analyze pictures, and practice skills while progressing through a series of interactive content components.